ConvTeam/WIZlib/README.md

 ## License

-FWlib-dev is available under the MIT license.
+WIZlib is available under the MIT license.
 See the LICENSE file for more info.